 Opportunities to carry out postgraduate research towards an MPhil / PhD exist and further information may be obtained from the NTU Doctoral School.

-Dr Inden has been a member of the program committee for Robotics: Science and Systems (2015), and a reviewer for various journals including Soft Computing, Theory in Biosciences, IEEE Transactions on Neural Networks, IEEE Transactions on Evolutionary Computation, IEEE Transactions on Cybernetics, and Neurocomputing.
+Dr Inden has been a member of the program committee for Robotics: Science and Systems (2015) and the ACM Genetic and Evolutionary Computation Conference (2018, 2019), and a reviewer for various journals including Soft Computing, Theory in Biosciences, IEEE Transactions on Neural Networks, IEEE Transactions on Evolutionary Computation, IEEE Transactions on Cybernetics, and Neurocomputing.